THE GROWING WORLDWIDE SLEEP APNEA EPIDEMIC

-Depending on the severity of sleep apnea, many people have to sleep with a CPAP machine; a "continuous positive airway pressure” machine that keeps a person’s airway open while they sleep.
-At times, someone with sleep apnea may only need a mouthpiece that prevents snoring and helps your airway stay open without needing a CPAP machine.
-Snoring is a typical sign of sleep apnea, but not everyone who snores actually has obstructive sleep apnea.
-Whichever treatment you use for sleep apnea, there are sleep apnea pillows that have designs for both.
-And these pillows are often helpful as an anti-snore pillow
+Depending on the severity of sleep apnea, many people have to sleep with a CPAP machine (a "continuous positive airway pressure” machine).
+This machine keeps a person’s airway open while they sleep.
+In milder cases, someone with sleep apnea may only need a mouthpiece that prevents snoring and helps their airway stay open without needing a CPAP machine.
+While on the topic of snoring, it should be noted that this is a typical sign of sleep apnea.
+However, not everyone who snores actually has obstructive sleep apnea.
+If you are concerned that your snoring is the cause of sleep apnea, then you may want to speak to your doctor about it, as well as a treatment plan.
+Whichever treatment you use for sleep apnea, there are sleep apnea pillows that have designs for both sleep apnea and snoring.

 There are additional risk factors that make you susceptible to sleep apnea.
-Many are anatomical such as; enlarged tonsils, a restrictive, small jaw bone, acid reflux, a deviated septum, and a family history; suggesting a genetic association.
+Many are anatomical such as enlarged tonsils, a restrictive, small jaw bone, acid reflux, a deviated septum, and a family history (suggesting a genetic association).
 Different pillows for sleep apnea relief include a pillow wedge for sleep apnea, bamboo pillows, and contoured pillows for use with a CPAP machine.
+In addition to the CPAP machine, these pillows for sleep apnea help promote the positive airway pressure that sleep apnea sufferers require.
 Here are our reviews for top rated pillows for sleep apnea that we found.